Learn More about Margit

 In June, 1940, France surrendered to Germany.
 In the confusion that ensued over the following weeks, Margit’s mother was able to leave Camp de Gurs and join Margit in Salies-de-Bearn.
 Together, they snuck out of occupied France to Marseilles.
 From Marseilles, they fled, via Spain and Portugal, to the United States, and settled with Margit’s brother, Felix, in New York.

 Margit and her first husband Otmar traveled extensively, living in the United States, Europe, and the Middle East.
 Throughout these years, Margit worked several jobs, including a stint as a German Youth Activities specialist, reeducating Hitler youth.
 Margit and Otmar eventually divorced, and in 1953, Margit married Frank Meissner.
 The two settled in Bethesda, Maryland, and had a son named Paul, and a daughter, Anne.
 Frank died of cancer in 1990.
-Today, Margit continues to live in Bethesda.
+Today, Margit continues to live in Bethesda with her husband John Garms.
 Her memoir, Margit’s Story, was published in 2003.